 At Adventure Island, safety is the only consideration that takes precedence over fun!
 Thrill rides, by their very nature, create forces and speeds that may not be acceptable or tolerable to some guests and may cause injury to riders with preexisting conditions.

 Many theme park rides incorporate safety systems designed by the manufacturer to accommodate people of average physical stature and body proportion.
 These systems may place restrictions on the ability of an individual to safely experience the ride.
 In general, you should ride only if you are in good health.
 Do not ride if you know or suspect you may be pregnant, have high blood pressure, heart, neck or back problems, motion sickness, recent surgery, or any other medical condition that may be affected by the features of the ride.
-You should not ride if you have any impairment or condition that would prevent the intended use of seating and safety restraints as provided or inability to follow any safety requirement.
+You should not ride if you have any impairment or condition that would prevent the intended use of seating and safety restraints as provided or are unable to follow any safety requirement.

 In order to ride, guests must be able to maintain the proper riding position throughout the ride and brace themselves upright in their seat, keeping their head upright and their back against the seatback.
 Guests must be able to use the restraint device properly and be able to hold on tight and keep their hands, arms, legs, and feet down and inside the ride at all times.
 Guests must be able to demonstrate a willingness and ability to comply with verbal and written rider requirements.
 The rider requirements and health restrictions are listed at the entrance of each ride.